home shows works texts misc

 January 10, 1978

-As this conversation jumps unpredictably from subject to subject, some of the topics have been highlighted white as they come and go.
-Slight corrections and clarifications to the text as received are inserted [within square brackets].
-Cream subjects that turn blue are elaborated upon with additional facts and those that turn red are dilated upon with opinions on the separate Notes and Comments page which begins with a helpful chronology.
+Since Bloore jumps unpredictably from subject to subject in this conversation, some of the topics have been highlighted white as they come and go.
+Slight corrections and clarifications to the text as received have been inserted [within square brackets].
+Also there is a separate and supplementary Notes and Comments page.
+The cream subjects here which turn blue are elaborated upon there with additional facts.
+Those which turn red are dilated upon there with the editor's opinions.
+The comments page begins with a chronology to put the various subjects in some order.

 J.M. - first of all, let's talk about St. Louis and your training as an art historian at the University of Toronto.
 How did you get to Regina?